 Ok, over the past 4 weeks I have laid the foundation for successfully growing your small business and becoming an entrepreneur.
 So what’s next?
 Well, you might think understanding each stage of the growth cycle would make sense.
 On the surface this is a good place to start, but I find most small business owners are mired in the survival stage, or what I call “no man’s land,” so I want to start there.

-You can get a better idea of what I mean by “stuck in no man’s land” by reading my previous post of the same title.
+You can get a better idea of what I mean by “stuck in nowhere land” by reading my previous post of the same title.
 It does a very good job of sharing why small business owners get stuck at the “survival stage” of the growth cycle.

-To get unstuck you need to understand the goal you must achieve to get to the success stage.
+To get unstuck you need to understand the goal you must achieve to get to the self-sustainability stage.

-To create company systems that will consistently and predictively produce profitability.
+To create company systems that will consistently and predicatively produce profitability.

 If that seems like a big task, it is.
 But, the objectives are very clearly defined.
 Just follow the directions provide in the Small Business Growth Matrix!
 If you’d like a further explanation of where to focus in the survival stage read the post 8 Things You Can Do to Achieve the “Survival” Stage of Small Business Growth.

 Notice most of the objectives center on getting yourself untangled from the day-to-day business.
 What I often find isn’t that the systems don’t exist.
 They’re just not formalized and the owner doesn’t feel comfortable letting go and delegating.